Digital-Preservation-Finland/interfaces-workshop/README.rst

     * -s silent mode, outputs only the response body
     * -k insecure, since the test server doesn't contain a real cert
+    * -u user, adds the user name to the request
     * -X command, for adding POST methoid to the disseminate requests
     * -o output, when saving the DIP as a file